sparkflows/sparkflows-docs/docs/installation/security/admin-user.rst

 Superuser
 ---------

 A user in Fire Insights can be marked to be a super-user.
-A super-user has all the rights exactly similar to that of the admin user.
+A super-user has all the rights.

 Admin user
 ---------